robstoll/atrium/README.md

 </ex-map-4>

-Last but not least, you can use the non-reporting `asEntries()` function which turns `Expect<Map<K, V>>` into an `Expect<Set<Map.Entry<K, V>>` and thus allows that you can use all the assertion functions and sophisticated builders shown in [Collection Assertions](#collection-assertions).
+Last but not least, you can use the non-reporting `asEntries()` function which turns `Expect<Map<K, V>>` into an `Expect<Set<Map.Entry<K, V>>` and thus allows that you can use all the expectation functions and sophisticated builders shown in [Collection Expectations](#collection-expectations).

-There should seldom be a need for it but in case you want to make also sub assertions for the key, then it will come in handy:
+There should seldom be a need for it but in case you want to make also sub expectations for the key, then it will come in handy:

 <ex-map-5>